ShareFacebook Twitter AddThis

 And from Italy: Riccardo Camanini, Fabrizio Nonis, Theodor Falser, Antonia Klugmann, Valeria Margherita Mosca, Alfio Ghezzi, Martin Mairhofer, Pino Cuttaia, Lorenzo Cogo, Martina Caruso, Giancarlo Morelli, Filippo Lamantia, Oliver Piras and Takeshi Iwai.

-For the first time this year the masterclass will also be open to the public: do not miss that of "Cultural Change", where Australian Aboriginal cuisine will be discussed, Mixology with Valeria Margherita Moscow, Tradition on Russia and Slovenia and finally a closer look at fermentation.
+For the first time this year the masterclass will also be open to the public: do not miss that of "Cultural Change", where Australian Aboriginal cuisine will be discussed, Mixology with Valeria Margherita Mosca, Tradition on Russia and Slovenia and finally a closer look at fermentation.